Garthigan/AutoCompleteRNN/README.md

 This notebook is for educational purposes.
 If you’d like to contribute by enhancing the examples or fixing issues, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgments

-Special thanks to the course instructors and peers for their guidance and feedback on this assignment.